Meet the Future Trailblazer Challenge

 The goal of the Future Trailblazer Challenge is for students to come up with a proposal to solve one of the Sustainable Development Goals (SDGs).
 The program’s curriculum teaches students about the 17 SDGs, which seek to combat poverty, mitigate climate change, and secure a more equal and peaceful future for all.
 It also introduces them to cutting-edge technologies, like 3D printing or micro:bits (small programmable electronic devices), that they can use as part of their solution.

-During the multiple weeks of the challenge and with the help of their teachers and dedicated volunteers, students work in teams to create their vision of a sustainable future.
+During the multiple weeks of the challenge and with the help of their teachers and dedicated volunteers, students use Age of Makers, our gamified curriculum, and work in teams to create their vision of a sustainable future.
 To close out the challenge, teams from one or multiple schools pitch their projects at a Maker Faire showcase, where each team is hoping to be voted as the best project!

 Overall, the Future Trailblazer Challenge is meant to inspire young students to care about and act on sustainability challenges which their generation will face.
 It empowers them to blaze new trails to address the world’s greatest challenges.

 The Future Trailblazer Challenge grew out of a deep public-private partnership between San Francisco Unified School District (SFUSD) and Salesforce.
 The partnership started with Salesforce employees volunteering in classrooms and the company offering annual grants to schools.
 (See the 2019 grants here.)

 This partnership went to the next level in early 2019, when Salesforce and SFUSD came together to create the Future Trailblazer Challenge program.
 The program included a thirty-hour curriculum that was piloted worldwide, engaging over 500 students from London, New York, Paris, Sydney, San Francisco, and Oakland.